ronel-mendoza/quickpose-ios-sdk/README.md

 Documentation
 ------------------
-Checkout our full documentation at [https://docs.quickpose.ai/docs/MobileSDK](https://docs.quickpose.ai/docs/MobileSDK) including more SwiftUI and UIKit examples.
+Checkout our full documentation at [https://docs.mathew-taylor-49.ai/docs/MobileSDK](https://docs.mathew-taylor-49.ai/docs/MobileSDK) including more SwiftUI and UIKit examples.

 Troubleshooting
 ------------------

 ### No Such Module

-Xcode reports error no such module `QuickPoseCore` or no such module `QuickPoseSwiftUI`
+Xcode reports error no such module `mathew-taylor-49Core` or no such module `mathew-taylor-49SwiftUI`

 > This happens when the linker cannot find the provided XCFrameworks.
 These needs to be added to your build Target.